imseandavis/HelloWorld/EDUCATION.md

 ## Free Learning
-As an educator and practitioner, I believe in free education for the masses to help augment profrssional training.
+As an educator and practitioner, I believe in free education for the masses to help augment professional training.
 Here is a curated list of free training that you can utilize.
 Feel free to send me pull requests and I'll update.

 ## Community Events
  - [Meetup.com](http://www.meetup.com) – Join or create meetups with common interests for free local community events <br>